tiagofbsantos/bender-friends/README.md

 # bender-friends
-Bender friends - an interactive React and Redux app for finding bender friends
+Bender friends - an interactive Progressive Web App with React and Redux for finding bender friends

 Using: